-My creative writing includes Ockham's Razor (2009), a gay Mormon novel.
+My creative writing includes a queer Mormon novel titled Ockham's Razor (2009).
 I'm currently at work on a queer (Boys' Love-style) political/ecofantasy novel.

 My scholarly book project under development is titled Queer Liberal Humanism across the US-Japan Entanglement.
 Using the US-Japan or Nichibei relation as a case study, the book will analyze the intersection of racialization and queer exclusion/inclusion in order to better elucidate the workings of 19th- to 21st-century empire.